 - During the initial subdivision of the land into individual allotments, councils may control the design of inter-allotment drainage systems.

 - Upon completion, councils can only regulate the drainage system by securing easements over the drainage pipes and overland flow paths.

 - If there are no easements, then councils often have little authority to regulate any interference with this drainage system.

 - Drainage systems requirements within industrial and commercial developments often differ from those that are applied within residential areas.

-- Such areas are typically required to have stormwater collection and treatment systems which are much more complex and expensive than those found in residential areas.
+- Such areas are typically required to have stormwater collection and treatment systems.
+Both of which are much more complex and expensive than those found in residential areas.

-- When drainage problems occur in those areas, then it is possible that the local government will be interested in finding a solution.
+- When drainage problems occur in those areas, it is possible that local governments will be interested in finding a solution.

 If you found this article helpful, to check out our other blogs click here.